Spider-Man: Into the Spider-Verse: Spin-offs

-Spider-Women, a spin-off film focusing on three generations of female Spider-related characters, will include Spider-Gwen and feature Jessica Drew / Spider-Woman and Cindy Moon / Silk.
-The film has Bek Smith signed as screenwriter and Lauren Montgomery was reportedly in talks to direct.
+In 2018, Sony announced a spin-off animated film based on the Spider-Women comics, focusing on three generations of female Spider-related characters, including Spider-Gwen, Jessica Drew / Spider-Woman, and Cindy Moon / Silk.
+Bek Smith is attached as a screenwriter and Lauren Montgomery was in talks to direct.
+Lord and Miller were confirmed to be producing the film in April 2021, when the project was undergoing rewrites.
+Pascal and Arad reaffirmed that the film was in development in May 2023, when Arad said it would be made sooner than expected, while Steinfeld expressed interest in the film.

-John Mulaney also expressed interest in a potential spin-off film starring Spider-Ham, suggesting its plot as a "Watergate-like story" along the lines of The Post or All the President's Men while focusing on his character's career as a reporter.
+John Mulaney expressed interest in a potential spin-off film starring Spider-Ham, suggesting its plot as a "Watergate-like story" along the lines of The Post or All the President's Men while focusing on his character's career as a reporter.

 Possible television series

 Following the release of Into the Spider-Verse, the studio discussed the possibility of television series featuring the characters.
 Lord and Miller both expressed interest in seeing a series of shorts starring Spider-Ham, while Sony was announced to be developing animated spin-off TV series focusing on various characters.
 By April 2019, Lord and Miller signed a five-year deal with Sony Pictures Television to create animated Marvel television series alongside Sony Pictures Animation, including a possible TV series based on Into the Spider-Verse.

-Discussing these series in August, Miller could not update where or when the series would be released but said there would be several live-action series and that they would each be "their own unique experience" while still being related to each other.
+Discussing these series in August 2019, Miller could not update where or when the series would be released but said there would be several live-action series and that they would each be "their own unique experience" while still being related to each other.